sbhodgy/EmailBot/README.md

 #### **Storing Credentials**

-As part of step 5, the **OAuth 2.0 Client IDs** json file must be downloaded, renamed to *credentials.json* and saved in the root directory of this project.
+As part of step 5, the **OAuth 2.0 Client IDs** json file must be downloaded, renamed to *credentials.json* and saved in the auth directory for this project.

+<h2>Virtual Environment Configuration</h2>

+The module used to create and manage virtual environments is called venv. venv will usually install the most recent version of Python that you have available.
+If you have multiple versions of Python on your system, you can select a specific Python version by running python3 or whichever version you want.

+The following steps should be run in the terminal in Visual Studio Code with the project open.

+1. Install venv package:

+    ***pip install venv***

+2. Create a virtual environment:

+    ***python3 -m venv env***

+    *NOTE: It is important to retain the venv name as env as this is aligned with the gitignore file.
+Otherwise, the gitignore file will need to be updated to avoid committing the contents of virtual environment folder.*

+3. Activate the virtual enviroment:

+    ***source env/bin/activate***

+4. Install virtual environment dependencies:

+    ***python -m pip install -r docs/requirements.txt***